-- request additional evidence (e.g. data, information, agreements, etc.) to clarify conflicting views, facts and other ambiguities and to support the investigation - consult further with affected jurisdictions - seek expert input / advice.
+- request additional evidence (for example, data, information, agreements) to clarify conflicting views, facts and other ambiguities and to support the investigation - consult further with affected jurisdictions seek expert input or advice.

 To support the timeliness of the investigation, jurisdictions should provide additional information within 30 days of receiving the written request.